uidb-dev/react.cordova/README.md

 # reco
 # react.cordova
-## this is the best bundle to build hybrid webApp mobile
+## Best bundle for your hybrid mobile app and your website.

 <br>